Wide Reads

 Summary

 Utterson returns home deeply troubled by what he learned about Hyde.
 He retrieves Jekyll's will from his safe, rereading the disturbing clause that gives Hyde everything if Jekyll disappears for three months.
 The lawyer visits his old friend Dr. Lanyon, hoping to learn more about Hyde, but discovers that Lanyon and Jekyll had a bitter falling out over Jekyll's 'unscientific' pursuits ten years ago.
 Lanyon has never heard of Hyde.
 That night, Utterson tosses sleeplessly, haunted by visions of Hyde as a faceless predator stalking through London's streets.
 Determined to solve the mystery, he begins watching the door where Hyde enters Jekyll's building.
 After days of surveillance, he finally encounters Hyde face-to-face.
-The meeting confirms Utterson's worst fears—Hyde radiates an inexplicable evil that goes beyond his pale, dwarfish appearance.
+The meeting confirms Utterson's worst fears, Hyde radiates an inexplicable evil that goes beyond his pale, dwarfish appearance.
 Hyde seems almost inhuman, bearing what Utterson calls 'Satan's signature upon a face.'
 When Utterson visits Jekyll's house afterward, he learns from the butler Poole that Hyde has complete access and authority there.
 Walking home, Utterson reflects on how past sins can return to haunt us, wondering what hold Hyde has over his old friend.
-This chapter establishes the central mystery while exploring themes of hidden guilt, moral corruption, and the danger of secrets.
+The scene sets up the central mystery while exploring themes of hidden guilt, moral corruption, and the danger of secrets.
 Utterson's relentless pursuit of truth positions him as both detective and potential victim in the unfolding drama.

 Coming Up in Chapter 3